lisaxeverest/15.S60_2025/4_intro_to_deep_learning/README.md

 Then check you can execute cells as instructed, and upload a screenshot to Canvas of the requested cells.

+As an additional request, we will expect you to know the basics of neural nets and how they work (e.g. backpropagation etc.).
+Check out https://www.3blue1brown.com/topics/neural-networks for beautifully animated videos on this by Grant Sanderson &Co. (his voice is beautiful too).
+We recommend videos 1-5 in the list, but obviously for your own interest.

 See you on Thursday!

 ### Questions?